EndPointCorp/end-point-blog/2024/04/passing-data-between-components-vue.md

 tags:
 - vue
 - javascript
+- programming
 ---

 ![A still life painting.
 One the left side of the image, a parrot stays perched on a table; to the right the table is covered in artichokes, cherries, and light blue, red, and white flowers.
 The scene is lit from the top left with a gentle diagonal of light, contrasted with deep shadow.](/blog/2024/04/passing-data-between-components-vue/still_life_with_artichokes_and_a_parrot_1998.23.2.webp)<br>
 [Artwork](https://www.nga.gov/collection/art-object-page.102987.html): Still Life with Artichokes and a Parrot, 17th century, Italian.
 CC0.

 Vue.js, with its simplicity and flexibility, is one of the most popular JavaScript frameworks on the web.
 One of the key aspects of building dynamic and interactive web applications with Vue is efficiently passing data between components.
 In this blog post, we will explore methods and good practices for data communication between Vue components.

 ### Props